 If you choose tape that’s at least as thick as the gap it’ll automatically expand to the required thickness and completely seal the gap.

-Not only is it pretty much invisible, but (in contrast to caulk) it’s also completely maintenance free.
+Not only is it pretty much invisible, but (in contrast to caulk) it’s also completely maintenance-free.
 And it still gets better, according to the Energy Savings Trust it also saves around £20 on your annual heating bills, so the upgrade should pay for itself within about a year!

 We already sealed the gaps around our living room floors last year and it made a huge difference.
 Are you insulating your home this winter?
 Do you have any home improvement tips that save money?
 Did you realise that sealing the gap between your skirting board and floor could be so easy?